Background pattern

 • Severe kidney disorders.

-• Low levels of magnesium in the blood.
-Low magnesium levels may cause nausea, cramps, tremors, and changes in heart rhythm (arrhythmias).
-Low magnesium levels may also cause a decrease in potassium and calcium levels in the blood.
+• Low magnesium levels in the blood.
+Low magnesium levels can cause a feeling of sickness (vomiting), cramps, tremors, and changes in heart rhythm (arrhythmias).
+Low magnesium levels can also produce a decrease in potassium and calcium levels in the blood.

 • Skin rash, possibly with joint pain.